- Engage in restorative child welfare practice with Vancouver’s Indigenous community!

 Job Skills and Abilities:

-- Good understanding of the Child, Family and Community Services Act.
+- Good understanding of the Child, Family and Community Services Act and the Federal Act, An Act respecting First Nations, Inuit and Métis children, youth and families.

 - Awareness of resources available to Indigenous children and families, and knowledge of the referral process.